Philip Brighten Godfrey

 - ASAP: A Low-Latency Transport Layer [CoNEXT 2011]

-Reduces the latency of DNS and TCP connection establishment; recently awarded a grant from VeriSign's Internet Infrastructure Grant Program.
+Reduces the latency of DNS and TCP connection establishment; awarded a grant from VeriSign's Internet Infrastructure Grant Program.

 - Towards Correct Network Virtualization [HotSDN 2014]